SitecoreSupport/Sitecore.Support.150915/readme.md

 # Sitecore.Support.150915
-WFFM field with non-latin characters in field name cannot be inserted into Send Email Message save action
+WFFM field with special characters in field name cannot be inserted into Send Email Message save action

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.150915/blob/master/LICENSE).